JabRef/user-documentation/CONTRIBUTING.md

   In case you want to upload images, navigate to the "images" subfolder and press "Upload images"
   ![ja-upload-images](en/images/screenshot-ja-upload-images.png)

+10. Advanced update
+    You can also clone the repository and do the usual git workflow.
+    Run `python _scripts/automate.py update` to update the `index.md` file.

 ## Adding a new language